Qualcomm Snapdragon: 2007–2013

-2014–present: 64-bit ARM
+2014–present

 The debut of Apple's 64-bit A7 chip in the iPhone 5S forced Qualcomm to rush out a competing 64-bit solution, despite the capable performance of the Snapdragon 800/801/805, since their existing Krait cores were only 32-bit.
 The first 64-bit SoCs, the Snapdragon 808 and 810, were rushed to market and released in 2014 using Cortex-A57 and Cortex-A53 cores.
 They suffered from overheating problems and throttling, particularly the 810, which led to Samsung ditching Snapdragon for its Galaxy S6 flagship phone.

 The entry-level 200 series was expanded with six new processors using 28 nanometer manufacturing and dual or quad-core options in June 2013.

 In February 2015, Qualcomm re-branded its stand-alone modem products under the Snapdragon name; they were distinguished from SoCs using the "x" designation, such as the X7 or X12 modem.

 In early 2016, Qualcomm launched the Snapdragon 820, an ARM 64-bit quad-core processor using in-house designed Kryo cores.
 A higher clocked variant is available as the Snapdragon 821.
-The SoC uses Samsung's 14-nanometer FinFET process.
+The SoC uses Samsung's 14 nanometer FinFET process.
 Together released is the Neural Processing Engine SDK supporting AI acceleration.

 The first Snapdragon modem for 5G networks, the X50, was announced in October 2016 and released in late 2019.

-The octa-core Snapdragon 835 SoC is announced on 17 November 2016.
+The octa-core Snapdragon 835 SoC was announced on 17 November 2016.
 It uses modified Cortex-A73 and A53 cores and is built using Samsung's 10 nanometer FinFET process.

 At Computex 2017 in May, Qualcomm and Microsoft announced plans to launch Snapdragon-based laptops running Windows 10.
 Qualcomm partnered with HP, Lenovo, and Asus to release slim portables and 2-in-1 devices powered by the Snapdragon 835.

 Snapdragon 845 uses updated Cortex-A75 and A55 CPU, and the same 10-nanometer manufacturing process as 835.

-The 7 series is introduced in early 2018, targeting pricing and performances between the 6 and 8 series.
+The 7 series was introduced in early 2018, targeting pricing and performances between the 6 and 8 series.

-As of 2018, Asus, HP and Lenovo have begun selling laptops with Snapdragon-based CPUs running Windows 10 on ARM under the name "Always Connected PCs".
+As of 2018, Asus, HP, and Lenovo have begun selling laptops with Snapdragon-based CPUs running Windows 10 on ARM under the name "Always Connected PCs."

-The Snapdragon 855 was released in 2019 and built on TSMC's 7 nanometer process.
+The Snapdragon 855 was released in 2019 and was built on TSMC's 7 nanometer process.

 The Snapdragon 865 supported 5G cellular network through a separate X55 modem.
-The 765 has integrated 5G.
+The 765 has an integrated 5G modem.

 The Snapdragon 888 announced in December 2020 is the first Qualcomm SoC to feature ARM's Cortex-X series CPU architecture.

 NASA's Ingenuity helicopter, which landed on Mars in 2021, has a Snapdragon 801 processor integrated onboard.

 The Snapdragon 8 Gen 2 added support for Wi-Fi 7.

+The Snapdragon 8 Elite Gen 5 added support for SVE and SME.